 One of the most popular languages in 2019; Java is responsible for helping build almost 3 billion devices.
 It is the most popular language in 2019, with 16.61% ratings.

 Java is the well-known programming languages used by the experts.
 They consider it is the best choice for IoT as it is known for write once, run anywhere.
 Developers can easily produce and debug code on their computer.
-It can be transferred it on to any chip using Java Virtual Machine.
+It can be transferred to any chip using Java Virtual Machine.
 As a result, it can be run on places where JVMs are used and on any other machine as well.

 Java has incorporated coding techniques from languages such as Mesa, Eiffel, C, and C++.
 Java has the built-in capabilities making it object-oriented and portable with the least hardware dependency.
 Along with this, Java has hardware support libraries that can access generic code.